osrf/rocker/README.md

 # Installation

+## Debians
+Debian packages are available from the ROS repositories.
+You can set them up in step one [here](http://wiki.ros.org/kinetic/Installation/Ubuntu) then come back.

+Then you can `sudo apt-get install python3-rocker`

+## PIP

+Rocker is available via pip you can install it via pip using

+`pip install rocker`

+## Development
 To set things up in a virtual environment for isolation is a good way.
 If you don't already have it install python3's venv module.

     sudo apt-get install python3-venv